 To then vote or remove a specific review you need to specify the

 user_id values along with the

 For projects like RHEL where we care very much what comments are shown to paying customers we definitely want reviews to be pre-approved and checked before showing to customers.
-For distros like Fedora we don't have this luxury and so we're going to rely on the community to self-regulate reviews.
+For admin_distros like Fedora we don't have this luxury and so we're going to rely on the community to self-regulate reviews.
 Reviews are either up-voted or down-voted according how useful they are along with the nuclear option of marking the review as abusive.

 By specifying the users current locale we can sort the potential application reviews according to a heuristic that we're still working on.
 Generally we want to prefer useful reviews in the users locale and hide ones that have been marked as abusive, and we also want to indicate the users self-review so they can remove it later if required.
 We also want to prioritize reviews for the current application version compared to really old versions of these applications.